2025 Benefits Plan

 Dues packages and eligibility

-Providing family coverage would be based on the needs of the congregation and of the congregational pastoral leader.
+Providing family coverage should be based on the needs of the congregation and of the congregational pastoral leader.
 For example, if a minister’s spouse is employed, their employer may offer medical coverage that would be a better financial choice for the minister’s family than the PPO coverage available through the Board.
 If family members will be covered by the Board, they must choose the same Medical Plan option as the covered member has chosen.

 Pastors in installed positions are required to be enrolled in the Congregational Pastors Package, which includes PPO coverage.